COMSOC-Community/comsoc-website/README.md

 ### Data

-Many pages (theses, video seminars, proceedings...) are automatically constructed based on some data.
+Many pages (PhD theses, seminar sessions, worskhop proceedings, ...) are automatically constructed based on some data.
 These data files are located in the `_data` folder.
-They are all `.yml` file which syntax can be easily deduced from an example.
+They are all `.yml` files, the syntax of which can be easily deduced from an example.